-Natural endocannabinoid substances are synthesized by our bodies, but can lag behind what we actually need.
+Natural endocannabinoid substances are synthesized by our bodies but can lag what we need.
 CBD, unlike THC, does not bind to cannabinoid receptors.
-Instead, it increases the amount of endocannabinoids in the body’s system.
+Instead, it increases the number of endocannabinoids in the body’s system.

-Because this system exists in both humans and our pets, we see similar effects in all parties.
+Because this system exists in both humans and our pets, we see similar effects on all parties.
 While animals metabolize CBD and other cannabinoids differently than humans, studies into pets.
-And CBD are helping people to understand the exact process for the most advantageous treatment.
+And CBD is helping people to understand the exact process for the most advantageous treatment.

 Case Studies Using CBD for Pets

 There are many case studies and anecdotal evidence suggesting CBD can be not just okay to give to pets.
-But is actually good for them.
+But it is good for them.